 Kansas’ Coffeyville Community College reportedly has the lowest average tuition in the US at $1,120 per year.

 Meanwhile, California holds the honor of being the state with the country’s most affordable public schools.
 The Golden State has an average fee of $3,088 for in-state public colleges and $11,992 for out-of-state public schools in 2020.

 Which states have free community college?

-There are 17 US states that provide tuition-free community programs for eligible students.
-These are Arkansas, California, Delaware, Hawaii, Indiana, Kentucky, Maryland, Minnesota, Missouri, Montana, New York, Nevada, Oklahoma, Oregon, Rhode Island, Tennessee, and Washington.
+There are 20 US states that provide tuition-free community programs for eligible students.
+These are Arkansas, Boston, California, Connecticut, Delaware, Hawaii, Indiana, Kentucky, Maryland, Missouri, Montana, New York, Nevada, Oklahoma, Oregon, Rhode Island, Seattle, Tennessee, Virginia, and Washington.